Sgt. William Clinton Alford

 William and his platoon drove to Mariveles, from there he started what became known as the death march.
 He started the march with many of the men from HQ Company, but as he marched he became separated from them.

 From Mariveles, William made his way to San Fernando.
-He and the other Prisoners of War were packed into small steel boxcars and rode a train to Capas.
-At Capas, they climbed out of the cars and walked the last few miles to Camp O'Donnell.
+He and the other Prisoners of War were packed into small wooden boxcars used to haul sugarcane.
+The cars were known as "Forty or Eights" since each could hold forty men or eight horses.
+The Japanese packed 100 men in each car and closed the doors.
+Those men who died remained standing since there was no place for them to fall to the floor.
+The POWs rode the train to Capas, where they climbed out of the cars and walked the last few miles to Camp O'Donnell.

+Camp O'Donnell was an unfinished Filipino Army training base that the Japanese put into use as a POW camp.
 He recalled that during his time in the camp, meals consisted of two watery cups of rice a day.
-Death was something that the POWs lived with since men were dying from sickness, starvation and the stress of making the march.
+Death was something that the POWs lived with since men were dying from sickness, starvation, and the stress of making the march.
 He estimated that 40 to 50 Americans and 200 to 300 Filipinos were buried each day.
-The dead were buried 30 to 30 per grave.
+The dead were buried 30 to 35 men per grave.

-In July 1944, William was selected for shipment to Japan.
-On July 4, 1944, he was boarded onto the Canadian Inventor.
-The ship sailed but returned to Manila for boiler repairs.
-On July 16th, the ship sailed again.
-This time it fell behind the other ships in its convoy until it was left behind.
+In July 1944, William was selected for shipment to Japan and taken to the Port Area of Manila.
+On July 4, 1944, he was boarded onto the Canadian Inventor which sailed but returned to Manila for boiler repairs.
+On July 16th, the ship sailed again, but this time it fell behind the other ships in the convoy until it was left behind.

-The Canadian Inventor arrived at Takao, Formosa on July 23rd.
-It remained in port for ten days while salt was loaded.
+The Canadian Inventor arrived at Takao, Formosa, on July 23rd and remained in port for ten days while salt was loaded.
 On August 4th, it sailed along the west coast of Formosa for Keelung Harbor arriving there the next day.
 It remained there for twelve days while more repairs were made to its boiler.
 On August 17th, the ship sailed nut neat the Ryukyu Islands, north of Formosa, it once again had boiler problems.
 This time it made its way to for Naha, Okinawa.
 Again repairs were made before the Canadian Inventor arrived at Moji, Japan on September 1st.

 What William remembered about the trip to Japan was that he was very hot and hungry, and that the conditions inside the hold were filthy.
 After arriving at Moji, William was sent to Fukuoka #5 which was also known as Omine Machi.
 The POWs in this camp worked in a coal mine.